What students say about this class

 When I played with the word - GUARDIAN - this is what I noted: protector, serene, keeper, all knowing, mentor, wise, ancestor, guide, spiritual being

-I am loving this process - it is showing me that I am actually more in tune with my inner wisdom than I thought I was!
+I am loving this process - it is showing me that I am more in tune with my inner wisdom than I thought I was!